Dosunmu scores 24 as No. 8 Illinois holds off Ohio 77-75

 BIG PICTURE

-Illinois struggled to find its rhythm on offense early in the game, but its smothering defense led by Frazier kept the game close.
+Illinois struggled to find its rhythm on offense early in the game, but its smothering defense led by Frazier kept it close.

 Illinois was coming off two easy wins and may have taken Ohio for granted while also looking ahead to its road matchup with No. 2 Baylor on Wednesday.